Building learning that sticks: Principles from cognitive science

 The effect of retrieval practice has only been seen to be obvious over a few days or more.
 The gaps between one retrieval practice and another is known as spacing.
 It’s important to apply spacing to retrieval practice, no matter what form it takes.
 Whilst retrieval of knowledge will be recycled across the term or year, it’s helpful to distribute these opportunities to practice across a number of days, weeks and lessons.
 In one lesson you may choose to recap the previous week’s learning.
 You then don’t offer another retrieval opportunity on the same piece of knowledge until five lessons later.
 This is in order to leave room for the process of forgetting that takes place between the two opportunities for retrieval.

 If you are interested in learning more about spacing, this article by Jonathan Firth outlines some concepts of retrieval practice and spacing and shares how memory isn’t just a case of training for exams.

-When you’ve read this article and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Next’ to learn more about learning that sticks.
+When you’ve read this article and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘What does research tell us about learning that sticks’ to continue your learning.

 © Chartered College of Teaching